 The data focus on major bowel cancer resection operations (this is when a patient has cancer and the diseased part of the bowel is removed).
 The data are presented by NHS Hospital Trusts in England.
 The results show the total number of patients who underwent a planned (non-emergency) operation for bowel cancer and the number of these patients who died within 90 days of their operation.
 In addition, the same information is presented for individual surgeons who performed more than 10 operations for bowel cancer at that Trust.
-This year’s results also include two new Trust measures: length of stay (over 5 days) and 30-day unplanned readmissions.
-This is in addition to last year’s new Trust measures: rate of major resection and case ascertainment.
+This year’s results also include two new Trust measures: negative circumferential rectal resection margin rates and proportion of colonic resections with >12 lymph nodes reported.
+This is in addition to previously published Trust measures: rate of major resection, case ascertainment, length of stay (over 5 days) and 30-day unplanned readmissions.

 Why are these data being published?